I Tried Grammarly

 A user can proceed through corrections in Grammarly by using the “Next” and “Previous” buttons.

 There is also the ability to add words to a dictionary if you often type words that Grammarly thinks is wrong.
-Surprisingly, supercalifragilisticexpialidocious, did not bring up any errors in Grammarly.
+Supercalifragilisticexpialidocious, was considered an unrecognized word by Grammarly, so I added it to the dictionary.

 Grammarly is more extensive than the built-in Word spelling/grammar check.
 Grammarly will pick up on so much more.
 What distinguishes Grammarly from Word’s built-in checker is the fact that Grammarly has styles to check for.
 Word doesn’t do that.
 Word checks for general mistakes and it may not tell you why you’re wrong.
 Sometimes Word gives a person hints, but it’s not going to explain as much.